davidjerleke/embla-carousel/README.md

 ...and the methods are:

 **`next()`**
 Goes to next item.
-If loop is enabled and the carousel is on the last slide this method will do nothing.
+If loop is disabled and the carousel is on the last slide this method will do nothing.

 **`previous()`**
 Goes to previous item.
-If loop is enabled and the carousel is on the first slide this method will do nothing.
+If loop is disabled and the carousel is on the first slide this method will do nothing.

 **`goTo(index)`**
 Goes to item that matches passed index.
 If loop is enabled the carousel will seek the closest way to passed index.